Imperator-Multiplayer-Community/huge_multiplayer_overhaul/README.md

 * Added aqueduct maintenance.
 The first 4 aqueducts are free and then each addition aqueduct will reduce the province's taxes.
 Public works maintenance isn't free!

+* Capture stance now gives -10% naval movement speed and Ramming gives +10% movement speed -- Trying to buff ramming over capture to offer other options for players
 * Added scaling naval maintenance.
 Every 100 ships will add 10% more naval maintenance due to increased maintenance scale (up to 50%).
 * Ports now have a small reduction in naval maintenance.
 Build lots of ports to offset the costs of maintaining a large fleet.
  -- Players were able to build huge fleets for little cost or draw back.
 Now there might be something to be said for quality over quantity.
 Or at least a naval power will need the ports to maintain its fleet...